 Functionality

-The DATA_SELECT function allows you to extract specific data from a product attribute that contains structured content formatted as JSON, XML, or HTML.
+The DATA_SELECT function extracts a specific value from a product attribute that holds structured content formatted as JSON, XML, or HTML.
 It takes two arguments:

-- Data type: Specifies the format of the source data —
+Data type: The format of the source data —

 In GoDataFeed rules, use DATA_SELECT when a catalog attribute stores nested or structured data and you need to surface a specific value as a feed field output.